hyperledger/aries-rfcs/README.md

     convincing motivation, demonstrate an understanding of the impact of the design, or are disingenuous about the drawbacks or alternatives tend to be poorly received.
 You can add supporting artifacts, such as diagrams and sample data, in the RFC's folder.
+Make sure you follow [community-endorsed best practices](../0074-didcomm-best-practices/README.md).
   - Assign a number to your RFC.
-Get the number by loading <a target="rfcnum" href="https://dhh1128.github.io/next-aries-rfc-num/">this web page</a> (or, if you want to do it the hard way, by figuring out what the next PR number will be).
+Get the number by loading <a target="rfcnum" href="https://dhh1128.github.io/next-aries-rfc-num/">this web page</a> (or, if you want to do it the hard way, by inspecting open and closed PRs against this repo to figure out what the next PR number will be).
 Rename your folder from `<your folder name>` to `<your 4-digit number>-<your folder name>`.
 At the top of your README.md, modify the title so it is in the form: `<your 4-digit number>: Friendly Version of Your Title`.
 Commit your changes.
   - In the root of the repo, run `python code/generate_index.py` to update the index with your new RFC.
+  - In the root of your repo, run 'pytest code` to see whether your RFC passes all automated tests.
+The RFC tests are simple.
+They just check for things like naming conventions and hyperlink correctness.
-Commit the updated version of /index.md and push your changes.
+  - Commit the updated version of /index.md and push your changes.
   - Submit a pull request.

 Make sure that all of your commits satisfy the [DCO requirements](